meegpipe/meegpipe/tutorials/batman/abp_feat.md

 ### Node 4: Beat onset detection

-A preliminary step to extracting any valuable feature from the ABP signal is to detect the onset of each heartbeat.
+A prerequisite to extracting any valuable feature from the ABP signal is to detect the onset of each heartbeat.
 This can be done using an [abp_beat_detect][abp_beat_detect] node: